 “Solopreneurship can feel like you’re on an island and it’s hard and there are a lot of days you’ll find yourself looking for a 9-5 hourly job.
 The best way to alleviate these feelings is through processes.
 Create your processes!” —Heather Eakins, Owner, Matador Digi

 16. Run Your Business with Success in Mind

 In the end, we are creating businesses designed to profit and succeed.
 This can be hard to remember throughout the ramp-up stage and growth of the brand, but if you approach every business decision as if you’re expecting an investor to buy you out, you’ll ensure that you’re making the best decision possible for the long-term profitability of your business.

-“Run your business today, like you are going to sell it tomorrow.”
-I know (now) that they didn’t coin that phrase, but this was such a powerful concept for me to hear, that I can remember not only who shared this wisdom with me, but what the room looked like on that sunny day.
+‘Run your business today, like you’re going to sell it tomorrow’ was such a powerful concept for me when I first heard it, that I can remember not only who shared this wisdom, but what the room looked like on that sunny day.
 I live it every day.” —Chris Sheehy, President, Sidewalk Branding Co.

 Small Business Success Isn’t A Given, It Takes Strategy and Planning

 Small business owners might understand their business niche, but the finer points of succeeding in this challenging economic landscape require the ability to understand and navigate complex challenges.
 Only through agility and solid business acumen that comes from the insights of peers and competitors can modern entrepreneurs establish a pathway that avoids the pitfalls of modern business and leads to success.